garvish-bw/LoanApp/README.md

 Visual Studio Code is used for building the project.
 Using the same to run the project could turn out to be of great help!<br/>

 Dependency information is included in the file pom.xml.
 Since it is a maven project, the user will not have to go through the hassle of downloading all the dependency jars.
-Eclipse will do that for us by parsing the pom.xml file and downloading all dependencies fromt the mvn repository.<br/>
+VisualStudio Code will do that for us by parsing the pom.xml file and downloading all dependencies from the mvn repository.<br/>